Esports: Global tournaments (2000–present)

 The modern esports boom has also seen a rise in video games companies embracing the esports potential of their products.
 After many years of ignoring and at times suppressing the esports scene, Nintendo hosted Wii Games Summer 2010.
 Spanning over a month, the tournament had over 400,000 participants, making it the largest and most expansive tournament in the company's history.
 In 2014 Nintendo hosted an invitational Super Smash Bros. for Wii U competitive tournament at the 2014 Electronic Entertainment Expo (E3) press conference that was streamed online on Twitch.
 Halo developers 343 Industries announced in 2014 plans to revive Halo as an esport with the creation of the Halo Championship Series and a prize pool of US$50,000.
 Both Blizzard Entertainment and Riot Games have their own collegiate outreach programs with their North American Collegiate Championship.
 Since 2013 universities and colleges in the United States such as Robert Morris University Illinois and the University of Pikeville have recognized esports players as varsity level athletes and offer athletic scholarships.
 In 2017, Tespa, Blizzard Entertainment's collegiate esports division, unveiled its new initiative to provide scholarships and prizes for collegiate esports clubs competing in its tournaments worth US$1 million.
 Colleges have begun granting scholarships to students who qualify to play esports professionally for the school.
 Colleges such as Columbia College, Robert Morris University, and Indiana Institute of Technology have taken part in this.
 In 2018, Harrisburg University of Science and Technology began a tuition scholarship program for esports players.

 In 2014, the largest independent esports league, Electronic Sports League, partnered with the local brand Japan Competitive Gaming to try and grow esports in the country.

 Physical viewership of esports competitions and the scope of events have increased in tandem with the growth of online viewership.
 In 2013, the Season 3 League of Legends World Championship was held in a sold-out Staples Center.
 The 2014 League of Legends World Championship in Seoul, South Korea, had over 40,000 fans in attendance and featured the band Imagine Dragons, and opening and closing ceremonies in addition to the competition.

 In 2015, the first Esports Arena was launched in Santa Ana, California, as the United States' first dedicated esports facility.

+The global esports audience reached 662.6 million in 2020, and 921 million in 2022.